FalloutStudios/HiddenPlayer/README.md

 ## Default config.json

-This is the default `config.json` contents:
+This is the default `config.json` contents.
+You can use this in your `config.json` file

 ```json
 {
 	"server": {